williamnguyen-activecyber/okta.github.io/_source/_standards/OAuth/index.md

 * Choose whether the claim is always included in a token, or only when the claim is specified.
 * Define the scopes that this claim is included in: either any scope or a list of scopes that you define.
 * Disable the claim.
 This is often used for testing.
-* Define the claim value, using [Okta's Expression Language](/reference/okta_expression_language/) or a group filter.
+* Define the claim value, using [Okta&#8217;s Expression Language](/reference/okta_expression_language/) or a group filter.
-    * Example of expressions: `"user.region"`, the value of the custom field "region" on the user's profile.
+    * Example of expressions: `"user.region"`, the value of the custom field "region" on the user&#8217;s profile.
 You can create expressions to reference application groups.
     * Example of a set of Okta groups specified by `groupFilterType`: If the token recipient wanted to display a badge for all current customers, you could specify a `groupFilterType` that start with "Customer" (`STARTS_WITH=Customer`).
 See [`groupFilterType`](/docs/api/resources/oauth2.html#details-for-groupfiltertype) for details.
         Notice that you can use the group filter (`valueType` is `GROUP`) for Okta groups.
 For application groups, `valueType` must be `EXPRESSION`.

-  The expression is evaluated at runtime, and if the evaluated result is null, that custom claim isn't added into the ID token or access token.
+  The expression is evaluated at runtime, and if the evaluated result is null, that custom claim isn&#8217;t added into the ID token or access token.
   The datatype of a claim is an array if its value is a group filter, or the same datatype as the evaluated result if its value is an expression.

 >*Note:* For the custom claim with group filter, its value has a limit of 100.
 If more than 100 groups match the filter, then the request fails.
 Expect that this limit may change in the future.